phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

     - [Home page](/index.html):
         - contains a header with responsive navigation bar
         - a section area which contains some welcoming content
+            - inside there are some key-words (as 'coffee') which are also main categories in the menu area, are used as link to the sections on the Café's Menu page, so that customers are able to navigate straight to the menu lists.
         - a footer area which displays useful information, like:
             - Address
             - Social links